jcolonese/The-Riddler/Feb_19_16/README.md

 randomly chose a new seat from the best available seats left (ex.
 If the passenger's seat is in First Class and it is taken they will randomly chose a new seat in First Class, if First Class is full, they will move to the next section on their preference list).
-Each passenger also has a preference list that dictates which section they will go to if their section is full (2 types of preferences:
+Each passenger also has a preference list that dictates which section they will go to if their section is full.
+The two types of preferences are:
-First Class Good -> First Class Bad -> Business Class Good -> etc or
+Section Based: First Class Good -> First Class Bad -> Business Class Good -> etc or
-First Class Good -> Business Class Good  -> First Class Bad - > etc
+Seat Quality Based: First Class Good -> Business Class Good  -> First Class Bad - > etc

 ![Plane Layout](https://github.com/rd11490/The-Riddler-Traffic/blob/master/Feb_19_16/Plane_Image.jpg)